Vyral/mark-callender/_posts/2024-12-04-what-will-happen-to-the-housing-market-in-2025.md

 What does this mean for sellers?
 If you’re thinking about selling in 2025, it’s expected to be a much better year than the last two.
 While homes are sitting on the market right now, there’s optimism for 2025.
 As interest rates drop, competition will increase, and buyers will start entering the market.
 The longer you wait, the more competition you’ll face, so it’s wise to act sooner rather than later.

-If you're ready to sell, now is the time to get ahead of the market before the buyers flood in.
+If you’re ready to sell, now is the time to get ahead of the market before the buyers flood in.
 Contact me at **(763) 323-6236** or email me at [mark@markcallenderhomes.com](mailto:mark@markcallenderhomes.com).
 Let’s make 2025 a successful year for you!